codearclab/codearc/README.md

 <!-- License -->
 ## :warning: License

 Distributed under the no License.
-See LICENSE.txt for more information.
+See LICENSE for more information.

 <!-- Contact -->